Day by day

 A Patient’s Journey: The Transformative Impact of Diagnostic Tests on Managing My Chronic Condition – Francisco Rodriguez Lozano, Belgium

-Policy and Prevention: How Government Can Support Diagnostic Innovations to Combat Non-Communicable Diseases – TBD
+Policy and Prevention: How Government Can Support Diagnostic Innovations to Combat Non-Communicable Diseases – Antonio Parenti, Luxembourg

 Innovating for Health: The Role of the Diagnostic Industry in Addressing Non-Communicable Disease Challenges – Bernard Colombo, Switzerland

-From Biomarkers to Breakthroughs: The Critical Role of Laboratory Medicine in Managing Non-Communicable Diseases – Damien Gruson
+From Biomarkers to Breakthroughs: The Critical Role of Laboratory Medicine in Managing Non-Communicable Diseases – Damien Gruson, Belgium

 PLENARY LECTURE 3